Real estate firm Cushman & Wakefield held in contempt for not turning over Trump documents - WFIN Local News

 (NEW YORK) — Real estate firm Cushman & Wakefield is being held in contempt of court for refusing to comply with subpoenas for information related to its business relationship with the Trump Organization, a judge in New York has ruled.

+“We are pleased to have reached an agreement with the OAG that relates to an interim stay of the Contempt ruling,” the company said in a statement.
+“Since the beginning of the New York Attorney General’s investigation in 2019, Cushman & Wakefield has endeavored to cooperate with the OAG’s investigation, responding to multiple document subpoenas and eight testimony subpoenas.
+We will continue to work to produce the documents requested by the OAG by Wednesday, July 13, in accordance with our agreement.”

+Should the firm meet the conditions of the deal, the contempt order will be dissolved and no fines would be collected.

-Judge Arthur Engoron imposed a $10,000 daily fine starting Thursday for every day that the real estate giant does not comply with the subpoenas.
+Judge Arthur Engoron had imposed a $10,000 daily fine starting Thursday for every day that the real estate giant did not comply with the subpoenas.

 “Cushman & Wakefield’s work for Donald Trump and the Trump Organization is clearly relevant to our investigation, and we’re pleased that the court has recognized that and taken action to force Cushman to comply with our subpoenas,” New York Attorney General Letitia James said in a statement.
 “No person or company, no matter how powerful, is above the law.”

-A Cushman & Wakefield spokesperson said the company will appeal the decision.
+A Cushman & Wakefield spokesperson had said the company would appeal the decision — an appeal that was heard Friday.

 “The ruling to hold Cushman & Wakefield in contempt demonstrates a failure to understand the extreme lengths Cushman has gone to comply with the Court’s order,” the company spokesperson said.
 “We have gone to great expense and effort to quickly identify, collect, review and produce the massive set of documents requested by the OAG, and we have now produced over hundreds of thousands of pages of documents and over 650 appraisals since the last subpoena was issued in February 2022.”